 Traditional pizza in London

-Pizza has taken on all sorts of styles and forms in London, but some people think pizza is at its best when it’s kept simple and classic.
-If you’re one such person, you’ll love these restaurants which serve traditional pizza.
+Pizza has taken on all sorts of styles and forms, but some people think pizza is best kept simple.
+Some of the best London pizza restaurants are keeping things classic, and if you think that's the best way too then you'll love these joints serving traditional pizza.

 Where: 9 Chatsworth Road, E5 0LH

 What: Another Italian that looks to Naples for inspiration, Quartieri produces large, sourdough pizzas with plenty of toppings.
 The pizzas here favour fior di latte over mozzarella, which they source from the Agerola municipality in Naples.
 The pizza menu has two sides – one focusing on the classics (like margherita and diavola) and ‘something a little different’, which includes a pistachio pesto pizza.

 What: Looking for the top pizza in Battersea?
 Pizzeria Pellone began life in Naples in 1972, serving traditional Neapolitan pizza made with the freshest ingredients possible.
 Luckily for us Londoners, nowadays you can find them in the capital at this Battersea location serving their great-value classic and gourmet pizzas.
 A fantastic local haunt if you’re in the area.

 Where: 42 Lavender Hill, SW11 5RL

 What: The original Holloway branch of this pizzeria opened in 2016 with great results.
 Now with additional restaurants spanning the city, Zia Lucia has gained quite the following.
 Its pizzas are 48-hour slow fermented and offer four different types of dough: vegetable charcoal, wholemeal, gluten-free and traditional.
 Pizza toppings include the ‘Leonardo da Vin-Cheese’ with gorgonzola, ricotta and homemade orange jam.